Views of Elon Musk: Race and white nationalism

 In November 2023, Musk posted a response in which he expressed his agreement with an antisemitic tweet in which Jews were described as promoting "hatred against whites", writing "You have said the actual truth."
 Following this, Musk said it was "super messed-up" that white people are not "allowed to be proud of their race."
 He was condemned by the White House for his post, described as a "hideous lie".
 Musk later acknowledged the tweet as a mistake, saying "I handed a loaded gun to those who hate me and to those who are antisemitic and for that I am quite sorry" and described his tweet as very foolish.

-Musk stated that he doesn't believe that "all Jewish communities" promote dialectical hatred towards white people and that he was "deeply offended" by the ADL, while denouncing what he described as "anti-white racism or anti-Asian racism or racism".
+Musk stated that he does not believe that "all Jewish communities" promote dialectical hatred towards white people and that he was "deeply offended" by the ADL, while denouncing what he described as "anti-white racism or anti-Asian racism or racism".
 He also tweeted that his criticism of Jews applies to more groups than just the ADL.
 At the DealBook Summit, journalist Andrew Ross Sorkin questioned Musk about the withdrawal of advertisers from X following his recent posts, and Musk responded denouncing advertisers of blackmail and stated "Go fuck yourself".

 In August 2024, Musk ignited a controversy after he shared an allegedly Islamophobic meme.
 He subsequently feuded with First Minister of Scotland Humza Yousaf, who described him as "one of the most dangerous men on the planet" and a "race baiter" who should be held to account.
 Musk responded that Yousaf is a racist "scumbag" who "loathes white people".

 In January 2025, at a campaign event which was staged by the German far-right political party Alternative for Germany, Elon stated that "There is too much focus on past guilt, and we need to move beyond that".
-That same week, Musk was criticized for a controversial gesture which he made during Trump's inauguration, his comments about past guilt were condemned by the chairman of Israel's official memorial to Holocaust victims.
+That same week, Musk was criticized for a controversial gesture that was interpreted by some as a Nazi salute, which he made during Trump's inauguration, his comments about past guilt were condemned by the chairman of Israel's official memorial to Holocaust victims.

+In January 2026, Musk reshared a tweet about "white solidarity" and on the same day, he claimed states like California are using immigrants to create a "one-party state".